 Shoes are an important part of any outfit while traveling because they help sort out the difference between someone who is going to have a great vacation and someone who is going to complain the entire time.

-Because of the wet conditions, I would recommend an awesome part of waterproof tennis shoes like these.
+Because of the wet conditions, I would recommend an awesome pair of waterproof tennis shoes like these.
 They’re all purpose, available to help you have a great time no matter what the weather, and they clean off easily.

 A cute rain coat